 Khmer, Khmer nationality, born on June 15, 1973.
 In 1996, he graduated with a bachelor's degree in hydrology from the Institute of Technology of Cambodia.
 Then in 2008 he received a master's degree in Socio-Environmental Engineering in Japan.
 He joined the PPWSA.
 In 1997, he was appointed Director of the Office of Project Studies in 2003.
 In 2008, he was appointed deputy director of the department of Production and Water Supply, and from 2012 to 2018 became the Director of the department.
-From 2018 to 2021 He promoted to Deputy Director General of the department of Production Management Department.
-From 2024 till present he is a Deputy Director General of Commercial Department and also became a member of the Board of Directors of the ^{7th} mandate of PPWSA from February 24, 2020 to the present.
+From 2018 to 2021 He promoted to Deputy Director General of the department of Production and Water Supply and from 2021 to 2024, he became the Deputy Director General of Water Production Management Department.
+From 2024 till present he is a Deputy Director General of Commercial Department and also became a member of the Board of Directors of the 7th mandate of PPWSA from February 24, 2020 to the present.